m3dev/gokart/docs/intro_to_gokart.rst

         print(pickle.load(f))  # Hellow, world!

 That will be given hash value depending on the parameter of the task.
 This means that if you change the parameter of the task, the hash value will change, and change output file.
 This is very useful when changing parameters and experimenting.
-Please refer to :doc:`setting_task_parameters` section for task parameters.
+Please refer to :doc:`task_parameters` section for task parameters.
 Also see :doc:`task_on_kart` section for information on how to return this output destination.

 In addition, the following files are automatically saved as ``log``.